 They even look pretty during the day and with the lights on.

-I will be saving these to use for night-time parties too!
+Aren’t they great?
+I will be saving these to use for night-time parties or maybe at Christmas time too!

 Be sure to check these out! (click the title not the photo to visit the post.)